dstackai/dstack/docs/docker.md

 dstack config --token <token> --server <server API endpoint>
 ```

-When specifying `server API endpoint`, make sure to add `/api` to the end of the address at which the dstack `Server` is running.
+When specifying server API endpoint, make sure to add `/api` to the end of the address at which the dstack server is running.
-It's the address of the dstack `Server API Endpoint` address.
+It's the address of the dstack server API endpoint address.
-For example, if the `Server` is available at `https://your-dstack-hostname:3000`, the `--server` value
+For example, if the server is available at `https://your-dstack-hostname:3000`, the `--server` value
 must be `https://your-dstack-hostname:3000/api`.